 Danielle Agami is an Israeli choreographer/dancer whose unique leadership and ability to cultivate excellence in others has brought her to the forefront of her profession.

-Currently for ENO: Orphée
+Previously for ENO: Orphée

 After 8 years dancing with Batsheva Dance Company where she was appointed rehearsal director from 2007–10, she went on with her personal artistic journey, choosing the United States as her new home.
 She founded her dance company Ate9 in 2012 as a platform for innovative movement and artistic research.